FerzOliveira/calculadora_java/README.md

 Install:

-1- Install and execute .
+1- Install and execute Apache NetBeans.

-2- Import 'sistema-aluno.sql' to your DataBase.
+2- Put the files in docs or any other location that you prefer.

-3- Put all the files in: "C:\xampp\htdocs".
+3- Open the project files with Apache Netbeans.

-4- Acess 'http://localhost' in your browser.
+4- compile and execute the project.

 Instalação:

-1- Instalar XAMPP e executar o APACHE e MYSQL.
+1- Instalar e executar o Apache NetBeans.

-2- Importar o arquivo 'sistema-aluno.sql' para sua Base de dados.
+2- Coloque os arquivos nos documentos ou qualquer outro local de sua preferencia.

-3- Coloque todos os arquivos em: "C:\xampp\htdocs".
+3- Abra os arquivos do projeto com o NetBeans.

-4- Acesse 'http://localhost' em seu navegador.
+4- Compilar e executar o projeto.